 3 reasons WHY we should pray for our leaders:

 First “that we may lead a peaceful and quiet life, godly and dignified in every way.”
 This is what we want our leaders to give us right?
 This is why we vote, and why people run for office.
 That we might have decent lives.
-Grumbling and complaining about the government isn’t going to produce a peaceful and quiet life for us.
-Cursing the President isn’t going to lead to us leading godly, dignified lives.
+We should pray that we can lead peaceful lives.
+We should pray that our leaders make laws that enable us to lead quiet, godly, dignified lives.

 Secondly, praying for our leaders “is good, and it is pleasing in the sight of God our Savior.”
-It is more important that we please our God and Savior than having great leaders.
-I may not agree with our leaders.
-I may think they are doing a terrible job.
+I may think are leaders are evil and are doing a terrible job.
 But I want to please my God and Savior.
 So I’ll pray for my leaders.

 “The king’s heart is a stream of water in the hand of the LORD; he turns it wherever he will.”

-So let’s pray that God would turn our leaders’ hearts to lead us into peace, so that more and more people might be saved.
+We can pray that God would remove wicked leaders.
+But if God does not do that let’s pray that God would save our leaders and turn their hearts to lead us into peace, so that more and more people might be saved.